Geek show: References in pop culture

 The artist Joe Coleman bit the heads off white rats as part of his stage act as Doctor Momboozo in the 1980s.
 He primarily did a 'Human Bomb' show, self-detonating at the end, but also performed with the rodents for his turn as a geek.

 The 1990 Troma film Luther the Geek revolves around a geek named Luther, who eventually becomes a murderer who bites the heads off his victims.

 A geek show figures in the Katherine Dunn novel Geek Love (1989).
 Crystal Lil, the debutante mother of the freaks, met their father while performing as a geek during her summer break from university.
 Aloysius, the proprietor of the traveling circus, comments that college boys often toured as geeks during their summer breaks, but at the sight of the lovely Crystal Lil and her eagerness they made an exception.
 During a recounting of her time as a geek, Crystal remarks on how damaged her teeth were from biting the heads off chickens.

 In the 1993 Beavis and Butt-Head episode "At the Sideshow", Beavis and Butt-Head go to a carnival, run afoul of the staff, and are forced to join the sideshow as Siamese twin chicken geeks.

 In the 1995 X-Files episode "Humbug", real-life sideshow performer The Enigma portrays a mostly-mute geek named "The Conundrum."
 True to the classical view of circus or even other sideshow performers about them, one of the sideshow workers calls The Conundrum "neither highly trained nor professional, just...unseemly."
 In true geek form, The Conundrum's willingness to eat anything plays a crucial role in resolving the episode's plot.

 In the 1998 Simpsons episode "Bart Carny", Homer and Bart are asked to perform in a geek show to pay off a debt: "You just bite the heads off the chickens and take a bow".

 In Marvel Noir, Norman Osborn has his henchmen all employed from various sideshow attractions.
 Adrian Toomes was a former Geek, and seems to have lost all conscience, as he devoured Ben Parker.

 In the film The Wizard of Gore there is a show that opens with "The Geek" (played by Jeffrey Combs) eating maggots and then biting the head off a rat.

-In the first two episodes of American Horror Story: Freak Show, there is a geek named Meep (played by Ben Woolf) who performs in the Freak Show biting heads off of baby chickens.
+In the first two episodes of American Horror Story: Freak Show, there is a geek named Meep (played by Ben Woolf) who performs in the Freak Show biting heads off baby chickens.
 He is eventually wrongfully arrested and murdered by the other inmates in prison.

 In HBO's 2003 television series Carnivàle, Ben Hawkins' father, Henry Scudder, deserted the Austro-Hungarian Army and fled to America where he eventually succumbed to alcoholism and worked as a sideshow geek at Hyde and Teller's carnival.